The new year is a common time for many people to look for a 0% balance transfer deal.

 Work out which 0% deal suits you best - You can find the best card for you by working out how long you need to pay off your existing credit card balance – this will give you an idea of the length of the 0% period you’ll need.
 If you don’t need a long time to pay off your debt, you may want to look at cards with shorter 0% periods as they may have lower transfer fees.

 Check your likelihood of acceptance - Interest-free balance transfer cards are generally aimed at customers with a good credit rating.
-If you're worried about your credit rating, you can use our free credit card matcher to check your likelihood of acceptance for a credit card before you apply.
+If you're worried about your credit rating, you can use this tool to check your likelihood of acceptance for a credit card before you apply.

 Check card providers carefully - Some credit card providers won’t let you transfer your debt to them if you already own a card with that same provider.
 For example, if you own an AA credit card you won’t be able to switch to, say, a Post Office credit card as both are run by the Bank of Ireland.